About Different Types Of Waterproofing

 Modern architecture

-At Danrae Group, we’re sometimes asked about the different types of waterproofing in construction.
+At Danrae Group, we’re sometimes asked about the different types of waterproofing.
 When people speak about different types of waterproofing, what they’re really talking about is different types of membrane waterproofing.

 Waterproofing membranes play the central role in any waterproofing solution by forming a barrier to prevent water ingress into your structure – and our team can advise you on a quality brand and the best type of membrane for your construction project.

-With any new build or remedial project, our solution design will include membrane recommendations tailored to the property type, location and climate.
+With any remedial project, our solution design will include membrane recommendations tailored to the property type, location and climate.

 Heating and melting bitumen